batswen/Router/README.md

 ```
 ## Examples
 #### Matches /
-The add() functions don't need the leading '/' for the route
+The add() functions doesn't need the leading '/' for the route
 ```
 $router->addGet('', function() { echo 'Homepage!'; });
 ```